-Students should consult with an advisor in the Department of Modern Languages regarding their individual plan of study.
+Students should consult with an advisor in the Department of Global Cultures and Languages regarding their individual plan of study.
 Students planning to pursue graduate studies in Spanish need to be aware of special requirements.

 Spanish policy of transfer of study abroad credits

 The following policy applies to all Spanish credits taken abroad.
 Students may transfer the following credits per term from study abroad experiences: